akshitagupta15june/Moksh/README.md

 ## Doubts

-If there are any doubts, you can ask here on Discord. <br>Join your Discord server and ask your doubts.
+If there are any doubts, you can ask here on Discord. <br>Join our Discord server and ask your doubts.

 [![Join our Discord channel](https://img.shields.io/badge/Join%20our-Discord-%237289DA)](https://discord.gg/Jmc97prqjb)